Subgroup mixing in Baumslag-Solitar groups: Preliminaries and notations

 One has a correspondence between subgroups of $\Gamma$ and isomorphism classes of transitive right actions of $\Gamma$ on pointed countable sets, which yields a correspondence between conjugacy classes of subgroups of $\Gamma$ and isomorphism classes of transitive right actions of $\Gamma$ on countable sets, where the action by conjugation amounts to changing the base point.
 It is given by the bijection whose inverse is given by

-The Chabauty topology can be defined on the set of pointed transitive right $\Gamma$-actions thanks to \textbf{Schreier graphs}.
+The Chabauty topology can be defined on the set of isomorphism classes of pointed transitive right $\Gamma$-actions thanks to \textbf{Schreier graphs}.
 Given a symmetric generating set $S$ of $\Gamma$ and a right $\Gamma$-action $\alpha$ on a pointed countable set $(X,x_0)$, one can define the (rooted) Schreier graph of $\alpha$ as follows: its set of vertices is $X$ and, for every $x \in X$ and $s \in S$, there is a positive edge labeled $s$ with source $x$ and target $x \cdot s$, whose opposite edge is labeled $s^{-1}$ (and has source $x \cdot s$ and target $x$).
 Its root is the point $x_0$.
-The set of pointed transitive right $\Gamma$-actions can be endowed with the following topology.
-A basis of neighborhoods of a pointed transitive right action $(X,v) \curvearrowleft^{\alpha} \Gamma$ is given by the set of actions whose Schreier graph has the same $R$-ball around the origin (for $R > 0$): \textit{Via} the aforementioned identification between actions and subgroups, this is exactly the Chabauty topology.
+The set of isomorphism classes of pointed transitive right $\Gamma$-actions can be endowed with the following topology.
+A basis of neighborhoods of a pointed transitive right action $(X,v) \curvearrowleft^{\alpha} \Gamma$ is given by the set of actions whose Schreier graph has the same $R$-ball around the origin (for $R > 0$): When $S$ is finite, this is exactly the Chabauty topology (\textit{via} the aforementioned identification between actions and subgroups).
 We refer to \cite[Section 2]{bontemps} for more details.
-From now on, we will freely identify the set of subgroups of $\Gamma$ with the set of pointed transitive right actions of $\Gamma$.
+From now on, we will freely identify the set of subgroups of $\Gamma$ with the set of isomorphism classes of pointed transitive right actions of $\Gamma$.

 By a theorem of Cantor-Bendixson, there exists a unique decomposition where $C$ is countable and $\mathcal{K}(\Gamma)$ is a closed subset without isolated point, called the \textbf{perfect kernel} of $\Gamma$.
 This is the largest closed subset of $\Sub(\Gamma)$ without isolated points, or equivalently, the set of subgroups all of whose neighborhoods are uncountable.
 See \cite[Section 6]{Kechris} for more details.